Edward Somerton: Politician

 He was a member of the Privy Council of Ireland.
 In that capacity he "spoke as the mouth of the Council" at its meeting at Trim, County Meath on 5 June 1442, when Richard Wogan, the Lord Chancellor of Ireland, and a prominent member of the Talbot faction, was questioned about certain articles he had sent to the Parliament of England denouncing his political enemy, James Butler, 4th Earl of Ormonde, the head of the Butler faction, who was three times Lord Lieutenant of Ireland.
-After the council, in Wogan's absence, had examined the articles, Somerton, who was described as the Prolocutor (or Chairman) of the council, declared that the council found the charges against Ormonde to be false, and further declared that Wogan had acted without their authority in sending the articles to the English Parliament.
+After the council, in Wogan's absence, had examined the articles, Somerton, who was described as the Prolocutor (Chairman) of the council, declared that the council found the charges against Ormonde to be false, and further declared that Wogan had acted without their authority in sending the articles to the English Parliament.